Skip to main content

 Relationships

-Skills for Life pathway: Students struggle to understand appropriate relationships.
-This leads to them generally not understanding their support network, and it not being fully effective (for example, who is appropriate to hug or touch).
-Students do not have an effective understanding of circles of support and appropriate touch.
 Many of the learners in this cohort struggle with accepting adult support to regulate their sensory and emotional needs and with engaging and interacting with others.

 Learners in this cohort may struggle to accept adult support to regulate when they are in a heightened state of emotion, affecting their engagement and interactions with others.
+They may find it difficult to understand and maintain appropriate relationships.

-Multi disciplinary team requirements
+Multi- disciplinary team requirements

-Skills for Life pathway: Requires a team around the child approach where all stakeholders (teachers, outside professionals, family members and the student themselves) need to participate to develop a bespoke programme that addresses the social, emotional and academic needs of the student.
-Staff are highly trained in specialist approaches to support every individual’s needs, from theories of learning to positive handling techniques, to active interventions within the classroom layout.
+Students in these pathways require staff who are highly trained in specialist approaches to support every individual’s needs, from theories of learning to positive handling techniques, to active interventions within the classroom layout.
 This will all ensure the student feels safe and is ready to learn.
 CPD would need to be updated regularly in order for the students’ needs to be consistently met.
 Significant difficulties with well-being affecting their ability to be comfortable within their environment and around others.
 Bespoke services designed by multi-disciplinary team applied in the moment facilitated by highly experienced staff.

 This cohort often has low self-esteem.
 They require an on-site highly specialist, trans-disciplinary team of people which includes them and their parents to collaborate and design strategies and programmes that support the child effectively to feel safe and to develop meaningful skills and relationships.

-Many families report to us that they are struggling to cope and support their child
+Many families report to us that they are struggling to cope and support their child.

 Respite may be required, but is often limited due to the lack of respite provision available for this cohort.